elomasney/styled_v1/README.md

 - This page can only be accessed by an Admin user.
 - The Admin user can navigate to this page through the 'My Account' dropdown menu, by selecting Product  Feature Management link.
 - This link will direct the user to the Add Product Feature page.
-- This page has a **form** layout, and includes fields for product feature name, products (multiple select box field) to select the products to link to this feature.
+- This page has a **form** layout, and includes fields for product feature name(required), products (multiple select box field)(not required) to select the products to link to this feature.
 - At the bottom of the form are two **buttons**: 'Add Feature' and 'Cancel'
 - The Add Feature button, when clicked, will submit the form.
 If there are any errors on the form, it will not be submitted, and the user will be directed to the fields with errors so they can be fixed.
 Once the form has all the fields validated, the form is submitted, and the product feature is added to the database.
 - If the form is successful, the user will be alerted through Bootstrap toasts, in the top right hand corner, that the feature was successfully added to the database.
 The user is redirected back to the add product page, with a clean new add product feature form.